 The Department of Mathematics offers an integrated BS/MS degree program which allows students to begin earning credit towards a Master's degree while still pursuing undergraduate studies.
 A limited number of eligible courses can be credited to both degrees.
 Strong students are encouraged to consider matriculating in an integrated program.
-Entering freshmen can can complete both degrees in 9 to 11 semesters and acquire at least 144 semester hours out of which at most 9 hours would have been credited towards both degrees.
+Entering freshmen can complete both degrees in 9 to 11 semesters and acquire at least 144 semester hours out of which at most 9 hours would have been credited towards both degrees.
 Transfer students can complete the full program in a lesser time frame.

 Students' advising and planning begin at their inception as mathematics majors, but they are admitted to their integrated degree program only after completing at least 60 hour of college-level courses applicable toward a baccalaureate degree in mathematics either at CSU or as transfer students.
+Students in the Integrated Program still need to apply for the MS program (consult the advisor for the appropriate time frame).
 Applications are processed by the Office of Graduate and Professional Studies.
 Eligible transfer students may concurrently apply for the baccalaureate degree and the integrated MS program.